batsonjay/uploadDistributor/docs/architecture.md

 - Metadata is entered per-upload by the user.
 - Each user is associated with:
+  - A Dj account on AzuraCast (validated during initial client authentication)
   - A media folder on AzuraCast.
   - A playlist on AzuraCast.
 - This mapping is stored and used during upload.